 Preparing for Success on the GRE/GMAT Exams

-Obtaining a score in the top 15th percentile of the GRE and/or GMAT is an excellent way to demonstrate core competency in the skills in key data science areas.
-It is essential to prepare for these exams ahead of time, and both students who have taken the exams and the testing services themselves recommend taking practice tests on sample math problems until the candidate is highly comfortable with them.
+Doing well on standardized tests is another fact of life for master’s program applicants.
+Obtaining a score in the top 15th percentile of the GRE and/or GMAT is an excellent way to demonstrate core competency in key data science skills.
+It is essential that you prepare for these exams ahead of time, and both students who have taken the exams and the testing services themselves recommend taking practice tests on sample math problems until you are highly comfortable with them.

-The GRE’s quantitative section is particularly important and evaluates the candidate’s skills in data analysis, algebra, geometry, and arithmetic.
-Candidates seeking a career in data science should pay particular note to statistics including standard deviations and probabilities.
+The GRE’s quantitative section is particularly important and evaluates your skills in data analysis, algebra, geometry, and arithmetic.
+You’ll want to pay particular note to statistics materials, including standard deviations and probabilities.
 Sample questions and free practice exams are available at the official GRE website.

 Filling Gaps in Functional Knowledge Through MOOCs and Bridge Courses

-Bridge Programs – Many graduate programs offer bridge programs designed to enable candidates to supplement their skillsets in areas that apply to data science.
-Two types of bridge programs are available:
+Bridge Programs – Many graduate programs offer their own academic programs designed to supplement your skillsets in areas that apply to data science.
+These are almost always pre-programmed undergraduate level courses that the schools already offer, which you are allowed to enroll in expressly to prepare for the master’s program.
+Two types of bridge programs are available, reflecting the common deficiencies in experience candidates are suffering from:

 - Fundamental bridge programs – courses in algorithms and their analysis, data structures, and linear algebra